-Methadone is an opioid used to treat chronic pain and it also serves as a maintenance program to abstain from other, more dangerous drugs.
-Methadone addiction is common among individuals who have been using the substance for a long period of time.
+Methadone is an opioid used to treat chronic pain, and it also serves as a maintenance program to abstain from other, more dangerous drugs.
+Methadone addiction is common among individuals who have been using the substance for a long time.

-The steps leading up to addiction include building a tolerance and dependence to the drug, which happens relatively quickly due to its chemical properties and the effects it has on the body and brain.
+The steps leading up to addiction include building drug tolerance and dependence, which happen relatively quickly because of the chemical properties and the effects methadone has on the body and brain.
 If you or someone you know is struggling with methadone addiction, we are here to help.

 Methadone is typically prescribed by a doctor or administered in facilities called methadone maintenance clinics or programs.
 The frequency and amount of your dosage depend on individual components such as:

-Methadone’s potential for abuse can result from the various forms it comes in: wafer, liquid, or pill.
+Methadone’s potential for abuse can result from the various forms it comes in such as wafer, liquid, or pill.

 Methadone addiction is accompanied by a series of side effects and negative symptoms.

 Unfortunately, there are risks associated with prolonged methadone use, which is most common due to the duration of methadone maintenance programs.
 Although methadone is designed to help people overcome addiction to other opioids, the consequences associated with methadone addiction and long-term use can potentially outweigh the consequences of the substances you were initially using.

 Tolerance leads to dependence, and dependence will lead an individual to experience methadone withdrawal symptoms once they stop using methadone, lower the dosage, or miss a dose.
 Since the effects of methadone in the body are intense, an individual might experience unpleasant physical symptoms.
 The half-life of methadone is longer than most opioids so the symptoms might not begin to appear until the third or fourth day after the last dose.

 Unfortunately, methadone withdrawal is a component of addiction and is ultimately unavoidable if you are experiencing the hardships of methadone addiction.